Courses Available Online, Virtually and Classroom

 The focus of the report should be on the management of health and safety and the evaluation of improvements.
 For each of the sections or subsections, there are 3 level descriptors.
 Level 1 achieves the top marks and level 3 the lowest, which can include zero if the objective hasn’t been met.

-Please note that element titled ‘The Role of The Health and Safety Practitioner' (element A11 for national students and element A9 for international students), is also assessed within the unit DNI brief, so you must consider this within the assignment.
+Please note that element titled ‘The Role of The Health and Safety Practitioner' is also assessed within the unit DNI brief, so you must consider this within the assignment.

 Do's and Don'ts